Manipur: Yaosang

 Held in February or March, Yaosang is considered to be one of the biggest festivals of Manipur.
 It is the Holi festival (festival of colour) but Yaosang is the regional name given by the people of Manipur.

 Khuado Pawi

 Khuado Pawi is the harvest festival of the Tedim people who were recognised as Sukte and Zomi in India and Myanmar respectively.
 The word Pawi means festival in Tedim Zomi language.
 It is celebrated every year in the month of September–October after harvesting.

 Cheiraoba

 Also known as Sajibugi Nongma Panba and held in March or April, Cheiraoba is the new year of Manipur.
 It is observed on the first lunar day of the lunar month Sajibu (March/April) and so it is also popularly known as Sajibu Cheiraoba.
 People of Manipur immaculate and decorate their houses and make a sumptuous variety of dishes to feast upon after offering food to the deity on this day.
 After the feast, as a part of the ritual, people climb hilltops; in the belief that it would excel them to greater heights in their worldly life.

-Gaan-Ngai

-Gaan-Ngai is the greatest festival of the Zeliangrong people.
-It is a five-day festival and is usually performed on the 13th day of the Meitei month of Wakching.